-Pursuing an M.S. in Counseling at California State University Fullerton
+MFT/PCC student, pursuing an M.S. in Mental Health Counseling & MFT at California State University Fullerton, Class of 2028

 Marie-Marie Jose